raphaeljcm/jobs-calc/README.md

 Jobscalc is a calculation estimation application for freelance projects.
 With this app you're able to create and delete jobs(projects), getting a cost estimate for each job.
 Besides, it is also possible to track the hourly value of the person who will be using the system. 💰

-## How to use?

-Download this repositorie and with your teminal, enter in the directory.
-Before, make sure you have MongoDb installed in your device

-1. Run the command `npm install` to install the dependencies
-2. And to start the application, run the command `npm start`
-3. Now, it will run and create the DB LOCALLY automatically, to have a better experience use Mongo DB Compass

 ## 🚀 Technologies

 I have been developing this project with these techs: